fbpx Skip to main content

 Bio

-Nathan Leaf is the Director of Choral Activities, Teaching Professor, and Assistant Department Head at North Carolina State University, where he directs three choirs and heads the choral program.
-He is also the Artistic Director of the Concert Singers of Cary, a 100-voice community choir.
-A versatile musician, he has garnered critical praise for his work as a conductor and teacher.
-He has performed as singer with some of the top vocal ensembles in the country, and has collaborated with many of North Carolina’s leading musical organizations, including the North Carolina Symphony, the North Carolina Master Chorale and Chamber Choir, the Chamber Orchestra of the Triangle, Mallarmé Chamber Players, the North Carolina Baroque Orchestra, and the NC HIP Music Festival.
+Dr. Nathan Leaf is the Director of Choral Activities at North Carolina State University, where he leads four ensembles and heads the choral program.
+He is the Artistic Director of the Concert Singers of Cary and founded the NC State Choral Artists and the chamber consort Voices of a New Renaissance.
+A versatile musician, he has garnered critical praise for his work as a conductor, teacher, composer, and recording producer, and has collaborated with many of North Carolina’s leading musical organizations, including the North Carolina Symphony, the North Carolina Master Chorale and Chamber Choir, the Chamber Orchestra of the Triangle, Mallarmé Music, the North Carolina Baroque Orchestra, Raleigh Camerata, and the NC HIP Music Festival.
+During his tenure at NC State, the choral and vocal areas have experienced significant growth.
+His work with young singers emphasizes thoughtful musicality and healthy vocal production.
+He frequently works with local high school choirs, has served as a guest conductor and clinician throughout the country, and choirs under his direction have toured in the U.S. and abroad, including performances in England, Ireland, France, Italy, Austria and the Czech Republic.
+From 2008-2012, Dr. Leaf was the Chorus Master for North Carolina Opera.

 Education